Our goal is to help get 5,000 shows produced by the year 2025.

 Sabrina is the prime example of how hard work and dedication can bring about great things.
-She utilized all the resources available to her as a member of The Producer’s Perspective PRO and was able to attract the attention of two Artistic Directors and two Producers, not to mention four actors who have performed on Broadway to be a part of the reading.
+She utilized all the resources available to her as a member of the TheaterMakers Studio and was able to attract the attention of two Artistic Directors and two Producers, not to mention four actors who have performed on Broadway to be a part of the reading.

 The reading was very well received and I’m thrilled for her success.
 Let Sabrina’s hard work and determination be a lesson to us all that you can achieve success and see your show come to life!
 It just takes time and a little elbow grease 🙂

-“Thank you Producer’s Perspective PRO for the database and the amazing resource pages which guided me every step of the way to making my reading possible!” – Sabrina Goodall
+“Thank you TheaterMakers Studio for the database and the amazing resource pages which guided me every step of the way to making my reading possible!” – Sabrina Goodall

 And, through her outreach and networking, Sabrina has been able to secure an established Director to come on board for the Los Angeles production of Greyson Matters and I couldn’t be more happy for her success!

 Sure, we all want overnight success, but it’s important to remember that it takes time.
 Often shows go through many stages of development, numerous readings, various directors and cast . . . until they finally find a life off or on Broadway.